dominiksalvet/gitpack/README.md

 gitpack uninstall <url>
 ```

 If you are in, then GitPack comes in pretty handy.
-All you need is a URL of a Git project and GitPack will do the rest.
+All you need is a URL of a compatible Git project.

 ---